shawnostermann/cs1400/cs1400/assignment0/README.txt

-This is a simple test
+This is where assignment 0 will go